carpentries-incubator/gap-lesson/01-command-line.md

 ~~~

 Now restore the previous command, use Left and Right arrow keys, Delete or
-Backspace to edit it and replace 32 by 64, then press the Return key:
+Backspace to edit it and replace 32 by 64 (another useful shortcuts are
+Ctrl-A and Ctrl-E to move the cursor to the beginning or to the end of the
+line, respectively).
+Now press the Return key (at any position of the
+cursor in the command line):

 ~~~ {.gap}
 ( 1 + 2^64 ) / (1 - 2*3*107 );